jeftegoes/NodeJSOverviewAndExamples/README.md

 ## 3.1.
 3rd Party Packages

-- Node projects typically don’t just use core modules and custom code but also third-party packages.
+- Node projects typically don't just use core modules and custom code but also third-party packages.
 - You install them via npm.
 - You can differentiate between production dependencies `(--save)`, development dependencies `(--save-dev)` and global dependencies `(-g)`.